mdn/webextensions-examples/google-userinfo/README.md

   * You'll see a popup containing a Client ID and a secret.
 Copy the client ID (you can ignore the secret).
   * Paste this value into authorize.js in place of YOUR-CLIENT-ID.
   * Reload the add-on.

+Note that because you have to edit authorize.js, we can't provide a prebuilt, presigned version of this add-on in the "builds" directory of this repo, as we can for other examples.
+So to run this example in Firefox you'll need to use the ["Load Temporary Add-on"](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) feature, or use the [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) tool.